rhystmills/rhystmills.github.io/docs/_posts/2026-09-12-can-ai-replace-software-engineers.markdown

 Regardless; in order to store data, or run a continuous data-processing program on a server, we will have to pay for hardware.
 We have generated cost.

 Hopefully this demonstrates that if the CEO wants to know who visited their website, the problem needs to have been considered ahead of time.
-There will be decisions to make: decisions like:
+There will be decisions to make, decisions like:

-- How long do we want to store the data for
+- How long we want to store the data for
 - How detailed the data should be
-- How will the data get from our user's web browser to the place we're storing it
+- How the data will get from our user's web browser to the place we're storing it
-- How will we get our code to the hardware it's running on
+- How we will get our code to the hardware it's running on
-- How much are we willing to pay for this
+- How much we are willing to pay for this

 The CEO is going to have to think ahead, and they're going to get bogged down in technical requirements.
 Let's say we hand off all the decisions to the AI agent.
 It will decide the answers to everything above, except perhaps "how much are we willing to pay".